 How do you price your home to sell quickly and for the highest price possible?

-After selling real estate for over 35 years, Brian & Myles have heard several pricing strategies from sellers.
+After selling real estate for over 41 years, Brian has heard several pricing strategies from sellers.
 Here are a few of the ways that sellers have determined their price and our feedback on these “strategies”.

 “That is the price…because I won’t take a penny less”

 Sellers commonly want to price their home based on the motivation of “that’s what I want”.
 When a real estate market is extremely hot (such as in 2007),we did see multiple offers on homes that exceeded the list price.
 However, in a balanced or more moderate market, this just simply does not work.
 Many times, sellers do not have an idea of what the current market value is for their property.
 We also see a “value distortion” take place when someone wants to sell a property that they have inherited or renovated to suit their lifestyle, but really would not add as much value as the costs they incurred.
 A good illustration of this might be a seller installs bright pink carpet throughout their home, or if a seller has a huge pool with hot tub and then customizes the bottom of the pool with their initials.
 It is fair to say that these renovations cost the seller, but that it may be difficult to recoup their investment as a result.
 It is important for a seller to get a current market analysis done by Brian that will include all properties currently listed for sale and recently sold properties similar to the sellers to determine a value.